Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What long-term economic factors will shape property prices in Riviera Maya?

-The top three long-term economic factors that will shape Riviera Maya property prices over the next decade are Mexico's inflation and interest rate trajectory, global travel demand and tourism spending, and the strength of the US dollar relative to the Mexican peso.
+The three long-term economic factors that will shape Riviera Maya property prices are foreign-buyer income, tourism competitiveness, and the ability of local infrastructure to keep up with growth.

 You’ll also find a much more detailed analysis in our pack about real estate in Riviera Maya.